J. Dalrymple Duncan: Later life

-Around 1900 he changed his name to James Dalrymple Gray Dalrymple; around the same time he succeeded his uncle as laird of Woodhead, Dumbartonshire.
+Around 1900 he changed his name to James Dalrymple Gray Dalrymple; around the same time he succeeded his uncle as laird of Woodhead, Dunbartonshire.
 At that period he was living at Meiklewood near Gargunnock, in the Stirling area (see below).
 He was a Justice of the Peace for both Dunbartonshire and Stirlingshire.
 He died on 8 February 1908.

 Interests

 From 1870 to 1872 and from 1878 to 1880 Dalrymple Duncan was President of the Kirkintilloch Agricultural Society.
 He was Secretary of the Glasgow Archaeological Society from 1877.
 He was elected a Fellow of the Royal Society of Edinburgh in January 1889.
 His proposers were Sir James Robertson (Earl of Kintore), John Gray McKendrick, and John Ferguson.

 Dalrymple Duncan by 1896 had been elected a Fellow of the Society of Antiquaries of Scotland, and of the Society of Antiquaries of London.